Warfion/TechConnect26/GenericLabSetup_WithDownloadFiles.md

 >[!note] This will copy the latest lab files from GitHub and configure the directories as needed for the remainder of the lab exercises.
 You will see a 'Success!' message above, once the process is complete.

-Once you have received the 'Success!' message, click **Next** to proceed to the lab.
+Once you have received the 'Success!' message, select **Next** to proceed to the lab.